123santoshi/DSA/README.md

   4)IN DAY4 PRACTCING QUESTIONS ON LEETCODE
   ` a)find out length of max consecutive ones
-    b)print the pattern and find nth element in the series
+    b)print the pattern and find nth element in the series 5)IN DAY5 PRACTCING CODING QUESTIONS ASKED IN COMPANIES a)find index of first unique character in the string